April 6-8, 2025

 ONLINE REGISTRATION FOR IN-PERSON ATTENDANCE IS NOW CLOSED

 The online registration portal for in-person attendance is now closed, but we will be accepting on-site registration at the event.
 Please bring the Registration Form with your method of payment to the conference.
+You can also register online for the virtual only option.
+See the Registration section below.

 Learn more about our Sponsors

-For more information please contact Ken Brown, VP Sales at ken@alongside.care or (850) 251-1775.
+For more information contact ASCA at (703) 683-2722 or asca@schoolcounselor.org.

 DialCare is a virtual and telephonic counseling service.
 You can give your students ages 11 and older access to mental health assistance no matter where they are.
 Members can use their phone, tablet or computer for sessions with mental health professionals from the comfort of their home or on the go.
 Let our mental health professionals help give you peace of mind.